revesansparole/pkglts/doc/README_body.rst

  - doc: Add some documentation to your package
  - test: basic unitests using Nose_
  - coverage: add code coverage_ to the basic test configuration
- - pydist: make your package distributable with setuptools (i.e. setup.py)
+ - setup: make your package distributable with setuptools (i.e. setup.py)
  - data: will guide through all the steps to add non python files to a package
  - github: will guide through all the step to safely store the package on Github_
  - readthedocs: step by step guide to have your documentation on ReadTheDocs_